Nano is probably one of the most promising “payment” cryptocurrencies in the altcoin space today.

 The consensus mechanism used by Nano is Delegated Proof-of-Stake (DPoS).
 One benefit to using DAG technology is unlimited scalability along with instantaneous transactions and no fees.
 The lack of resource intensive mining to secure the blockchain is what enables Nano to operate without fees.

-One recent development for Nano is that it was rebranded from RaiBlocks at the start of 2018.
-The rebrand was done because there was some confusion over how to pronounce the name “RaiBlocks”, and to make the name less technical sounding as well to help foster increased adoption.
+One fairly recent development for Nano is its rebrand from RaiBlocks at the start of 2018.
+The rebrand was done because there was some confusion over how to pronounce the name “RaiBlocks”, and to make the name less technical-sounding as well to help foster increased adoption.

 As mentioned above, Nano is built on Directed Acyclic Graph (DAG) technology and utilizes a block-lattice architecture that has each account or address possessing its own blockchain.
 Unlike blockchain’s that track transaction amounts, Nano records account balances, and this allows for a far smaller storage requirement.